open-mmlab/mmagic/docs/en/howto/transforms.md

 Generally, the last step of the transforms pipeline must be `PackEditInputs`.
 `PackEditInputs` will pack the processed data into a dict containing two fields: `inputs` and `data_samples`.
 `inputs` is the variable you want to use as the model's input, which can be the type of `torch.Tensor`, dict of `torch.Tensor`, or any type you want.
-`data_samples` is a list of `EditDataSample`.
-Each `EditDataSample` contains groundtruth and necessary information for corresponding input.
+`data_samples` is a list of `DataSample`.
+Each `DataSample` contains groundtruth and necessary information for corresponding input.

 ### An example of BasicVSR